Exposing minimal composition of Kohn-Sham theory and its extendability: Hohenberg-Kohn theorem

-In a generalized context, the HK theorem (the so-called 2nd theorem) asserts the existence of the functional $E^\mathrm{HK}[\mathbf{Q}]$, whose minimum gives exact g.s. energy and corresponding $\mathbf{Q}$.
-While the theorem was originally proven by showing the one-to-one correspondence of $\rho(\mathbf{r})$ and the external potential (\textit{i.e.}, the 1st theorem), I follow Levy's idea of the constrained search~\cite{Levy}, which is clear and provides us with a reasonable basis for extending the DFT.
-Another derivation of the HK theorem was presented based on the effective action formalism~\cite{Fukuda-etal_1994, Valiev-Fernando_1997}, which is elegant but is not connected to the KS theory sufficiently well.
-The energy functional of HK can be defined by
+The HK theorem (the so-called 2nd theorem) asserts the existence of the functional $E^\mathrm{HK}[\mathbf{Q}]$, whose minimum gives exact g.s. energy and corresponding $\mathbf{Q}$.
+The theorem was initially proven by showing the one-to-one correspondence of $\mathbf{Q}=n(\mathbf{r})$ and the external potential (the 1st HK theorem), which is equivalent to the Legendre transformation.
+The Legendre transformation was also applied in the effective action formalism, deriving the HK theorem in an elegant manner~\cite{Fukuda-etal_1994, Valiev-Fernando_1997}.
+However, we follow Levy's idea of the constrained search~\cite{Levy}, which derives a universal energy functional of $\mathbf{Q}$ and provides a basis for the KS theory.
+The HK energy functional can be defined by